datawire/ambassador-docs/docs/cloud/latest/config-analysis/quick-start/index.md

         cluster_name: My Awesome Cluster
     ```

-7. Merge the pull request to the main branch of your demo repo.
+8. Merge the pull request to the main branch of the `a8r-gitops-example` repository.

 <Alert severity="success"><b>Congrats!</b> Your demo repository is now configured to receive pull request feedback from the Ambassador DCP. </Alert>

 ## 5. Create a Pull Request

-Now that your repository is configured to recieve feedback from the Ambassador DCP, let's create a pull request modifying Kubernetes resources to the demo repository.
+Now that your repository is configured to receive feedback from the Ambassador DCP, let's create a pull request that modifies the Kubernetes resources in the `a8r-gitops-example` demo repository.

-Write the following yaml to the `manifests/echo-service.yaml` directory.
+First, navigate to the root of your local `a8r-gitops-example` demo repository and run `git pull` to fetch the newly merged `.a8r.yaml` from your global `a8r-gitops-example` demo repository.

+Then, create a new YAML file named `echo-service.yaml` in the `manifests` directory and paste the YAML below:

 ```yaml
 apiVersion: apps/v1